 The radar is only as current as its source data.
 Stale inputs produce confident wrong answers — the worst class of failure for an alerting system.

 Concentration drifts between alerts.
-A category that was 40% one vendor six months ago is 65% today after a new product adoption.
+A category at 40% one-vendor six months ago is 65% today after a new product adoption.
 Drift is the default state of any system without an explicit owner.